less-lab-uva/ExtendingSGSM/README.md

+> [!IMPORTANT]
+> This repository is under MIT License, but heavily relies on [LTLf2DFA](https://github.com/whitemech/LTLf2DFA) which is under LGPL-3.0 license, and [MONA](https://github.com/cs-au-dk/MONA) which is under GPL-2.0 license.

 # Extending Scene Graph Safety Monitoring (SGSM++)

 This repository contains the code for the paper "The SGSM Framework: Enabling the Specification and Monitor Synthesis of Safe Driving Properties through Scene Graphs".